kirstyabhus/java-rest-api-assessment-kirstyabhus/README.md

 ## Prerequisites
 - JDK 17 or higher must be installed.
 - Apache Maven 3.6 or newer.

+## Dependencies
+- Spring Boot: Used to develop a java-based, standalone, Spring-based application
+- GSON: Used for JSON serialization and deserialization.
+- SpringFox Swagger UI: Used to generate interactive API documentation, allowing API calls to be used directly in the browser.
+-
 ## Installation
 1. Clone the repository
 ```bash